 “I ain’t no a child.
-I’m almost twenty.
+I’m twenty-three.
 What were you doing, when you were twenty-three?”

 Caia shot her a rare smile.
 The smile was beautiful.
 “That’s for me to know.
 Walk you with me, child.
 I won’t bite.
 Not this time, at any rate.”

 They walked under the leafy boughs and the drumming faded, replaced by the soft sweet wind.
 A tawny owl hooted from very near, telling them about a night-worm that had passed that way not long before, but such things were no concern to dragon-witches.